December 30, 2016, In Family Law

-In November of 2016 a video of Ellen DeGeneres receiving the Presidential Medal of Freedom went viral.
+In November of 2016, a video of Ellen DeGeneres received the Presidential Medal of Freedom went viral.
 The video, showing the comedian in tears, celebrated DeGeneres’ courage in coming out as a gay female almost two decades ago.

 Marital/Community Property Vs. Separate Property